 For example, when you experience something rewarding, brain activity includes the release of dopamine, oxytocin, or serotonin.

-These chemicals make you feel positive emotions and motivated you to keep going.
+These chemicals make you feel positive emotions and motivate you to keep going.

 When the effects of the feeling are powerful, it drives your behaviors and decision-making.